imba/imba.io/content/css.md

 ### ofa [cssprop]

-# Transitions
+# Transitions [preview=md]

 Imba has **experimental support** for transitioning when elements are added to and removed from the document.
 If you set an `ease` attribute on a tag, ie. `<my-element ease>`, imba makes it possible to easily style the enter-state and exit-state of the element and its children, as well as the timing and easing of this transition.

 Imba does not ship with any prebuilt transitions.
 This might change in a later version, but the idea is that the syntax for styling is powerful enough to easily create your own transitions.
-Let's create a simple example where we ease a modal on and off the stage:

-##### no transitions [preview=md]

 ```imba
 # ~preview=md